zer0fl4g/Nanomite/readme.md

 ### Hotkeys
 - most windows can be closed with "esc"
 - most windows can be reloaded with "F5"
-- STRG + C can be used to copy data from selected field in tables
+- STRG + C can be used to copy data from selected field in table - for more check context menu
 - MainWindow
 	+ STRG + B		= Breakpoint Manager
 	+ STRG + O		= Open new file